 The results of the study show that these patients had a strong preference for high CBD products.
 One of the most commonly reported experiences of people who take high dosages of cannabidiol oil is induced sleepiness.
 You can think of it as a “side effect”, or just as the result of taking a certain amount of CBD.
 If you are struggling with sleep disorders or insomnia, this well-known effect can work to your advantage with the right dose

 “A trial of cannabidiol oil resulted in a maintained decrease in anxiety and a steady improvement in the quality and quantity of the patient’s sleep.” –Permanente Journal, 2016

 CBD oil tinctures are oil-based, and designed for sublingual use only.
 They are not suitable for vaping.
 Oral tinctures are very easy to administer.
 Just drop your preferred dosage under your tongue and let it sit for about 30 seconds before swallowing it.
 Repeat this 1-2 times per day, and be consistent with your regimen.

 Finding the right CBD dosage will require some trial and error, but it’s always best to start as low as possible and gradually work your way up.
 Oral tinctures are a great way to administer CBD, but there also other ways to take it.
 In fact, there are CBD gummies formulated with ingredients like melatonin which is also conducive to sleep.
-Capsules are another popular way to take CBD.
+Capsules and transdermal cannabinoid patches are another popular and discreet way to take CBD.